petercerno/trader-backtest/README.md

 431.06 -> 966.3 base
 ```

-As you can see, the limit trader was able to convert 431.06 USD to 1174.24 USD over the year 2016, which beats the baseline *buy and hold* strategy by 21%.
+As you can see, the limit trader v2 was able to convert 431.06 USD to 1174.24 USD over the year 2016, which beats the baseline *buy and hold* strategy by 21%.

-You can also analyze the detailed output of the trader: `/tmp/bitstampUSD.out.csv`.
+You can analyze the detailed output of the exchange: `/tmp/bitstampUSD.out.csv` and also the trader-dependent log: `/tmp/limit_trader_v2_log.csv`.
 Install [Jupyter](http://jupyter.org/index.html) and the following powerful data analysis tools: [matplotlib](https://matplotlib.org/), [NumPy](http://www.numpy.org/), and [Pandas](http://pandas.pydata.org/):

 ```
 pip3 install --upgrade pip